Glenn Dennis: Early life

-Analysis of testimony
+Analysis of witness testimony

-Dennis’ accounts featured prominently in Crash at Corona published in 1992 and The Truth About the UFO Crash at Roswell, published in 1994, as well other pro-UFO books, but serious doubts about his story were soon raised.
+Dennis’ account featured prominently in Crash at Corona, published in 1992, as well as The Truth About the UFO Crash at Roswell, published in 1994.
+After much public scrutiny, serious doubts about his story were soon raised.

-Dennis's account is repeated in Witness to Roswell: Unmasking the 60-Year Cover-Up by Thomas Carey and Donald Schmitt, published in 2007.
-Regarding Dennis providing researchers with a false name, they write, "His surprising and disappointing response was,...
+Dennis' account is repeated in Witness to Roswell: Unmasking the 60-Year Cover-Up by Thomas Carey and Donald Schmitt.
+The creators of the documentary would later discover that Dennis' had intentionally provided them with a fictitious name for the RAAF nurse who provided him the classified information on the crash and biological occupants.
+The creators noted, "His surprising and disappointing response was,...
 'I gave you a phony name, because I promised her that I would never reveal it to anyone'."

 The authors then comment that "Dennis was found to have knowingly provided false information to investigators, and must technically stand impeached as a witness."
 However, the book also notes that other witnesses "have told us that Dennis had told them about the phone calls for child-sized caskets way back when it happened" and that "Dennis had told them about his run-in at the base hospital long before Roswell became a household word."